Bohan-hu/Pin-Tool-Template/README.md

 ## Compilation

-Make sure you have Intel's PinTool installed on your computer and the environment variable PIN_ROOT is pointed to the installation path.
+Make sure you have Intel's PinTool installed on your computer (Download from [the Download Page](https://www.intel.com/content/www/us/en/developer/articles/tool/pin-a-binary-instrumentation-tool-downloads.html)), and the environment variable `PIN_ROOT` is pointed to the installation path.

 Then, run `make`.

 ## Run Tests

-`make test RUN_BINARY=/path/to/binary`
+`make test BINARY=/path/to/binary`

 ## Reference